v-2amisi/ReverseProxy/README.md

 ---

 ## **Future Enhancements**
-- Add support for external configuration providers.
+- Add support for SAML.
-- Implement caching for tokens and user information.
+- Implement OAuth client credentials flow for reverse proxy to act as a client for internal authorization server.
 - Add role-based authorization.

 ---